SineStriker/qt-json-autogen/README.md

     target_sources(${YOUR_TARGET} PRIVATE ${_qasc_src})
     ```

-+ Include `qas.h` at the beginning of any headers because the auto generated sources will include your headers and they need other functions defined in `qas.h`.
++ Include `qas.h` at the beginning of your headers because the auto generated sources will include your headers and they need other functions defined in `qas.h`.

 ### Enumeration Serialization